Facility management has moved well beyond reactive maintenance and floor plans stored in static files.

 This insight is especially valuable for tenant professionals under pressure to optimise costs while maintaining employee experience.

-By knowing exactly which obligations apply to which spaces, facility teams can reduce risk, avoid missed inspections and demonstrate due diligence during audits.
+By knowing exactly which obligations apply to which spaces, facility teams can reduce risk, avoid missed inspections, and demonstrate due diligence during audits.

 This creates a more holistic view of facilities operations.
 For example, issues reported in a specific room can automatically inherit context from the space registry, improving response quality and analysis.

 Structured space data makes reporting simpler and more meaningful.
-Common use cases include:
+This allows facility leaders to communicate value clearly to stakeholders.

-To maximise value, consider the following principles:
+To maximise the value derived from a space registry, consider the following principles:

 Space registries may not be the most visible part of facility management, but they are among the most powerful.
-By creating a reliable, structured view of physical space, they enable better utilisation, stronger compliance and more informed decision-making.
+By creating a reliable, structured view of physical space, they enable better utilisation, stronger compliance, and more informed decision-making.

 For tenant professionals navigating increasingly complex demands, investing in a robust space registry is less about data for its own sake and more about unlocking smarter, more resilient facilities operations.